Explore's calculations give you a wide range of options for cutting, finding, editing, creating, and analyzing text.

 - Click Save.

-- Click the + button on Columns, Rows, or Explosions to add your calculated attribute to your query
+- Click Add in the Columns, Rows, or Explosions panel to add your calculated attribute to your query